Learn how to upgrade to QuickBooks Enterprise solutions from Desktop Pro and Premier:

 Step 5: Configuring the network and server settings

 This is the last step, where the user needs to configure the network and server settings.
+QuickBooks enterprise has the same look and feel and the same features as the previous version of QuickBooks, so the user will have a familiar environment to work upon.

 Similarities to QuickBooks desktop Pro/Premier